Does FHA Allow for Mixed-Use Properties?

 Understanding FHA's specific guidelines for mixed-use properties is essential before you begin your property search or construction project.
 This comprehensive guide covers everything you need to know about qualifying for FHA mixed-use financing in 2026.

-FHA Mixed-Use Loan Key Metrics
+What Is FHA Mixed-Use Loan Key Metrics?

 Before diving into the details, these key metrics provide a quick overview of what FHA requires for mixed-use property financing.
 Keep these benchmarks in mind as you evaluate potential properties and assess your qualification.